arm4design/flot/FAQ.md

 ## Frequently asked questions ##

+### Why this fork? ####
+Flot is pretty extensible via plugins but some logics from its core could block the developer to include new features or even modify the default features (like "autoHighlight") so this fork redefines the flot.js core as the (static) Internal prototype, allowing the developer to modify / extend the core easily.
+This fork blocks any extension or modification from the runtime as well.
+In resume, more secure and versatile code for this useful plugin.

 #### How much data can Flot cope with? ####

 Flot will happily draw everything you send to it so the answer